Should you use MT4 or MT5?

-One of the most challenging decisions a new forex trader has to make is to choose an electronic trading platform.
-Many brokers offer users a choice, although many only provide access to either MetaTrader 4 or Metatrader 5 (MT4 and MT5).
+One of the most challenging decisions a new forex trader has to make is to choose an electronic forex trading platform.
+Many forex brokers offer users a choice, although many only provide access to either MetaTrader 4 or Metatrader 5 (MT4 and MT5).

-But how to choose between the two most popular trading platforms around, both produced by the same Russian company, MetaQuotes Software?
+But how to choose between the two most popular forex trading platforms around, both produced by the same Russian company, MetaQuotes Software?

-Each platform has been developed with the individual trader in mind, and each supplies a vast amount of information and tools to help us all make winning trades.
+Each forex trading platform has been developed with the individual trader in mind, and each supplies a vast amount of information and tools to help us all make winning trades.
 It isn’t hard for the beginner to make trades on both platforms, but the expert will find many useful extras.
 Both platforms are good for learning to trade.